AncientAbysswalker/LoCaS/Sample/scratch.md

 As this was developed per a request, I have changed the actual content of the questions and answer-to-result conversion database to not contain minimal amounts of the original information.
 I've included some slightly unnecessary segmentation such as the config.py file so that I can have one set of information for the repo online to show my work, and a separate one for production.

 This application example takes your answers and converts them into recommended colors, including links to a site where you can observe said colors.
 The production copy of the application functions in a similar manner.

+## Next Up

+## Known Bugs
+>The PDF open button still receives focus even though it should not

+>Behavior between multiple tabs is not intended to function yet.
+Some features, like adding images, may work.
+They also may break the same features on the sample tab... -_-

+>